-Rebecca Gaal is a humanitarian and conservation photographer, painter, illustrator, writer and student of International Public Health studies.
-She is devoted to examining healthcare issues, environmental concerns and the relationships between the two.
-Her work has taken her across the globe where she has been witness to the full spectrum of humanity.
-Gaals’ passion is long-term, in-depth projects where she can watch the progression or degradation between man, medicine, nature and its inhabitants.
-Gaals’ work aims to show the interconnectedness of issues, to help create better understanding and find solutions.
-The hope is that with understanding, empathy and change have a chance to grow.
+Rebecca Gaal is a humanitarian and conservation photographer, creative strategist, Public Health specialist and an Ambassador for FUJIFILM.
+She is devoted to examining healthcare, environmental concerns and the inter-relationship between the two.
+This work has taken Rebecca across the globe where she has witnessed the spectrum of humanity.
+Her passion involves long-term and in-depth projects where she is able to watch the progression, or at times degradation, between medicine, nature and earth’s inhabitants.
+Gaal aims to show their interconnectedness to help foster better understanding and ultimately, find solutions.
+The hope is that with understanding and empathy, change can flourish.

-Residing in Ventura, California, Rebecca studied Environmental Science and Public Health at the University of Oregon, Painting at the Art Institute of San Francisco, Photojournalism at the Los Angeles Center of Photography, was an assistant to Nikon Master Vincent Versace and a workshop assistant at the Palm Springs Photo Festival.
-Gaal holds Medical Person in Charge and W-EMT certifications and is represented by Zuma press, a contributor at Tandem Stills and Motion, a member of the International Guild of Visual Peacemakers and Visura Guild.
+Rebecca studied Environmental Science and Public Health at the University of Oregon, Painting at the Art Institute of San Francisco, Photojournalism at the Los Angeles Center of Photography and was an assistant to Nikon Master Vincent Versace.
+Gaal holds Medical Person in Charge and W-EMT certifications, is an Artist in Residence at the Seva Foundation, a contributor at Tandem Stills and Motion, Adobe Stock Premium and a member of the Visura Guild.